Overworked, overachieving urbanites here’s a question for you: when’s the last time you pressed pause and took some time out?

 If bouts of IBS, wretched stomach pain and a ballooning belly by bedtime are all too familiar, taking a break may be the remedy needed to reset the digestive system.
 Recent research into the microbiome indicates how specifically our gut health affects mood, concentration and longevity.
 Yet we rarely have opportunity to nourish, by way of pre-and probiotic foods, and the idyllic, low stress conditions in which our bodies best absorb the nutrients we fuel with, to effectively allow digestion to occur.

 Many of us consistently live in the “danger zone” of constant high stress and high cortisol, where precious blood supply usually recruited for digestion, is shuttled to the limbs in anticipation of urgent action.
 Taking time out shifts the body into a more relaxed state, where the reduction of both physical and mental stress allows you to shift into the optimal condition of rest and digest, repair and reproduce.
+How-to:

 Kathy Cook suggests looking to include nourishing, gut-friendly fuel sources, such as sauerkraut, prebiotic green banana or kombucha, alongside slowing down the pace at which you are eating (that means chewing!) to allow optimal digestion to occur.